nRF24/CircuitPython_nRF24L01/README.rst

 .. note:: A word on pipes vs addresses vs channels.

     You should think of the pipes as RF pathways to a specified address.
 There are only six data pipes on the nRF24L01, thus it can simultaneously "talk" to a maximum of 6 other nRF24L01 radios.
 When assigning addresses to a data pipe, you can use any 5 byte long address you can think of (as long as the last byte is unique among simultaneously broadcasting addresses), so you're not limited to the same 6 radios (more on this when we support "Multiciever" mode).
 Also the radio's channel is not be confused with the radio's pipes.
-Channel selection is a way of specifying a certain radio frequency (channel 1 = [2.4 + .001] MHz).
-Channel defaults to 76 (like the arduino library), but options range from 0 to 125 -- that's 2.4 MHz to 2.525 MHz.
+Channel selection is a way of specifying a certain radio frequency (channel 1 = [2.4 + .001] GHz).
+Channel defaults to 76 (like the arduino library), but options range from 0 to 125 -- that's 2.4 GHz to 2.525 GHz.
 The channel can be tweaked to find a less occupied frequency amongst (Bluetooth & WiFi) ambient signals.

 .. warning::
     The RX pipe's address on the receiving node MUST match the TX pipe's address on the transmitting node.
 Also the specified channel MUST match on both endpoint tranceivers.